- ORDER: Passeriformes

 - The male Black Phoebe gives the female a tour of potential nest sites, hovering in front of each likely spot for 5 to 10 seconds.
 But it’s the female who makes the final decision and does all the nest construction.

 - Black Phoebes don’t usually venture outside their breeding and wintering areas, but on rare occasions they are seen as far east as Florida.
 One misplaced bird showed up in Minnesota in the fall.

 - One pair of Black Phoebes got some unwanted house guests when a pair of House Finches moved into their nest.
 The finches added 5 eggs to the 6 phoebe eggs already there, and the two females alternated incubation duties for an entire week before both species abandoned the nest.

-- The oldest Black Phoebe on record was at least 8 years old when it was recaptured and released during banding operations in California.
+- The oldest Black Phoebe on record was at least 8 years old when it was recaptured and released during banding operations in California in 1981.